RahulModak74/Bayesian-Traffic-Prism/PolySwarm.md

 1. **Real-time Threat Intelligence Feed**
    - Create a new module in Traffic-Prism that subscribes to PolySwarm's API
-   - Use PolySwarm's threat intelligence to enhance your risk scoring engine
+   - Use PolySwarm's threat intelligence to enhance  risk scoring engine
-   - Add new rule types in your `rules` table that reference PolySwarm verdicts
+   - Add new rule types in  `rules` table that reference PolySwarm verdicts

 2. **Suspicious Session Analysis**
    - When Traffic-Prism identifies suspicious sessions that don't meet auto-termination thresholds